John Perkins Construction carried out a £2million refurbishment and internal fit-out of three floors of the University of Bristol’s 5 Tyndall Avenue.

 What’s more, we squeezed the welfare and office provision into a small car park immediately adjacent to the scaffold and hoist.
 This minimised disruption to road users and the building’s neighbours in this busy Kingsdown setting.

-Now fully transformed, the light and airy first floor of 5 Tyndall Avenue has been well received by University of Bristol staff.
+Now fully transformed, the new light-and-airy 5 Tyndall Avenue has been well received by University of Bristol staff.

 Client: University of Bristol